Part ofClaude Comparison: Which AI Should You Actually Use?

 Framed simply, the DeepSeek vs Claude choice is open value versus frontier reliability.
 Hand both the same messy repo and a vague ticket: DeepSeek returns working code for pennies, Claude returns the version you'd actually merge without a rewrite.
 That trade — cheap output versus trustworthy output — is the whole comparison in miniature.

-Claude vs DeepSeek for coding
+Is Claude or DeepSeek better for coding?

 DeepSeek's strength is the other kind of coding.
 On algorithmic and competitive problems — the LiveCodeBench, HumanEval, contest-style tier — V4 Pro is genuinely excellent and, in some suites, ahead of Claude.
 The old deepseek r1 vs claude debate that once dominated these comparisons has moved on: V4 now folds R1's chain-of-thought reasoning into a single model with a "thinking" mode, so the reasoning that made R1 famous is now the default.